nens/gislib/gislib/store/readme.rst

 - Factor bij de unit voor alignen input data is belangrijk.

 - How can the search for the toplevel chunk be faster?

-If somehow the location includes levels and dimenions.
-At least, on filesystem this can be done using 1/12/2/52/3/123/somehashfortheindicesonly.
-Then need only as much checks for the highest level as there are dimensions.
-But then it is implemented on the storage level, and how to do such stuff for key-value stores?
-Need to move the location key generation from the location to the storage as well.
+- Do we need to always query for the top chunk?
+No!
+    - Only when aggregating
+    - Not when querying.

 New concepts
 ------------

+- Aggregation:
+    - Aggregate up to the level where there is only one pixel or datavalue left in the block.
+    - A base aggregator stores no data, but stores the location.
+    - Define aggregators in the store per dimension.
+They are not part of the structure, because they can be removed.
+    - How to make symlinks using the chunkstore? via store.link(chunk, chunk, data)

 - Separate store for aggregated data, multiple aggregators possible

+- keys will be created from aggregator names.
+Aggregators are lists at each levl
+- base data
+- aggregated data: key will be hash of aggregators a1b2 for example.

 - Selected Aggregators stored in common storage.
 - Disabling deletes aggregate data
 - Enabling aggregates all data again